123yaroslav/competition/docs/FAQ.md

-Predictorium
-leaderboard
-submit
-discord

-docs/
-quick start
-data
-submission guide
-rules
-timeline
-prizes
-faq
-get help

-switch
-competition
-ne_onnn
-3112/3420

-out
-FAQ
+# FAQ
-Here are answers to some common questions.
-This list will be updated during the competition.

-Competition mechanics
+## Competition mechanics

-What is the goal of this competition?
+### What is the goal of this competition?
-Your goal is to predict future market indicators (t0, t1) from a sequence of previous market states.
-It's a sequence modeling task.
+Predict future market indicators (`t0`, `t1`) from a sequence of previous market states.
+It’s a sequence modeling task.

-What's the evaluation metric?
+### What’s the evaluation metric?
-We use the Weighted Pearson Correlation Coefficient, averaged across the two target variables.
-This metric weights predictions by the magnitude of the target value (larger moves matter more) and clips predictions to the range [-6, 6].
-Check utils.weighted_pearson_correlation for details.
-A higher score is better.
+We use **Weighted Pearson Correlation**, averaged across the two targets.
+- Predictions are clipped to `[-6, 6]`.
+- Samples are weighted by `abs(target)` (large moves matter more).

+See `utils.weighted_pearson_correlation`.

-Can I work in a team?
+### Can I work in a team?
-Yes, you can participate as an individual or as part of a team.
-Currently there's no way to team-up in the interface.

-How many submissions can I make per day?
-You can make up to 5 submissions per day.

-Data questions
-Can I use external data?
-No. All solutions must be trained using only the provided train.parquet and valid.parquet datasets.

-Can I use pre-trained models?
-Yes, you may use open-source pre-trained models, provided they are publicly available and do not contain external market data.

-Why are the features anonymized?
-The features are anonymized to focus the competition on the modeling task itself, rather than on domain-specific feature engineering.

-How should I create a validation set?
-We provide a valid.parquet file for convenience.
-However, since the sequences in the data are independent and shuffled, we believe that random splitting by seq_ix is likely a valid and robust approach.
-You are free to merge the datasets and create your own splits (e.g., K-Fold).

-Technical questions
-What are the compute resources for the submission environment?
-Your code will run in a Linux container with:

-1 CPU core
-16 GB of RAM
-No GPU — CPU inference only
-A 60-minute time limit for the entire test set
-What is the expected size of the test datasets?
-Both the public and private test sets have a size similar to the validation dataset, containing approximately 1,500 sequences each.

-Why is there no GPU?
-In many real-world, high-frequency trading environments, inference must happen very quickly on CPU-only hardware.
-We've designed the competition environment to reflect these realistic constraints.

-What Python libraries are available?
-You can expect standard libraries like numpy, pandas, scikit-learn, torch, onnxruntime and tensorflow.

-Does my code need to be deterministic?
 Yes.
+You can participate solo or as a team.

+### How many submissions can I make per day?
+Up to **5**.

+## Data questions

+### Can I use external data?
+No. Train only using the provided datasets.

+### Can I use pre-trained models?
+Yes, if they are publicly available and do not contain external market data.

+### Why are the features anonymized?
+To focus the competition on modeling rather than domain-specific feature crafting.

+### How should I create a validation set?
+`valid.parquet` is provided, but splitting by `seq_ix` (random split or K-fold) is also reasonable because sequences are independent.

+## Technical questions

+### What are the compute resources for the submission environment?
+- 1 CPU core
+- 16 GB RAM
+- No GPU
+- 60-minute total runtime limit

+### What is the expected size of the test datasets?
+Public and Private test sets are each roughly similar to `valid.parquet` (≈ 1,500 sequences).

+### Why is there no GPU?
+This reflects common real-world constraints where inference must be fast and CPU-only.

+### What Python libraries are available?
+Expect a standard ML stack (e.g., `numpy`, `pandas`, `scikit-learn`, `torch`, `onnxruntime`, `tensorflow`).

+### Does my code need to be deterministic?
-Your code should produce the same output when run twice on the same data.
-Remember to set your random seeds.
+Yes.
+It should produce the same outputs when run twice on the same data.
+Set random seeds and avoid nondeterministic behavior.

-My solution has multiple files.
+### My solution has multiple files.
 How do I submit it?
-You can include multiple files in your .zip submission (model weights, helper scripts, etc.).
-Just make sure your main solution.py file is at the root of the archive.

-PREV
-←
-prizes
-NEXT
-get help
-→
+Include them all in the `.zip` (weights, helpers, configs), with `solution.py` at the root.